 - J.D.
 Power — Top performer in Utility Website Evaluation Study and mobile-optimized website and app

 - Online self-service tools.
-Whether you’re starting service, stopping service, viewing their outage map, need to report a tree problem, lighting problem or simply need electrical work, there’s a tool for that on Ohio Edison’s website.
+Whether you’re starting service, stopping service, viewing their outage map, need to report a tree problem, lighting problem or simply need electrical work, there’s a tool for that on their website.
 Unlike many utility companies that have very basic websites and require long hold times for simple requests, Ohio Edison respects its customers’ time and uses technology to speed up basic requests.

 - Online electricity safety training.
 No matter how long you’ve had electricity services, there’s probably more you could know about electrical safety.
 Downed power lines, electrical fires and electrical accidents are uncommon, but when they happen it’s important to be prepared—and Ohio Edison wants to be sure its customers are armed with all the right knowledge.